tvdstaaij/node-git-describe/README.md

 This Node.js module runs [`git describe`][1] on the working directory or any other directory and parses the output to individual components.
-Additionally, if your tags follow [semantic versioning][2] the semver will be parsed and supplemented with the `git describe` information as build metadata.
+Additionally, if your tags follow [semantic versioning][2] the semver will be parsed and supplemented with the git-specific information as build metadata.

-Because this module is primarily meant for init sequences and the like, it only offers a straightforward synchronous API.
+As of version 3.0.0, both synchronous and asynchronous calls are supported.
+Note that the synchronous version will throw an `Error` on failure.

 ## Installation